engapa/zookeeper-k8s-openshift/openshift/README.md

 zookeeper   172.30.1.1:5000/myproject/zookeeper   3.4.10    1 days ago
 ```

-3 - If you want to use this local/private image for your pod containers then use the "DOCKER REPO" value as `SOURCE_IMAGE` parameter value, and use one of the "TAGS" values as `ZOO_VERSION` parameter value (e.g: 172.30.1.1:5000/myproject/zookeeper:3.4.10).
+3 - If you want to use this local/private image from containers on other projects then use the "\<project\>/NAME" value as `SOURCE_IMAGE` parameter value, and use one value of "TAGS" as `ZOO_VERSION` parameter value (e.g: myproject/zookeeper:3.4.10).

-4 - Launch the builder again with another commit or whenever you want:
+4 - \[Optional\] Launch the builder again with another commit or whenever you want:

 ```sh
 $ oc start-build zk-builder --commit=master